Updated October 23, 2023

-I am sure if you are a finance guy you would have heard a lot about IPO Definition.
-Business newspapers keep featuring why a particular IPO process is hot, will it succeed, how much the company would raise and many such other things.
-For those who are new to this term, an IPO Definition or the IPO Meaning is “Initial Public Offering” is where a private firm decides to transform itself into a public one.
-Which means it will offer its stock to be traded on the stock exchange for the first time, inviting the public to invest in the same.
+You would have heard much about the IPO Definition if you were a finance guy.
+Business newspapers keep featuring why a particular IPO process is hot, whether it will succeed, how much the company would raise, and many other things.
+For those new to this term, an IPO Definition or the IPO Meaning is “Initial Public Offering,” where a private firm decides to transform itself into a public one.
+The company will offer its stock for trading on the stock exchange for the first time, inviting the public to invest in it.

 1. IPO Process (Vonage)

-Vonage is a voice over IP network and Session Initiation Protocol (SIP) Company that offers telephone service via a broadband connection.
-Soon after its inception in January 2001, it became one of the largest VO IP providers in North America.
-Focusing majorly on branding and advertising activities together with managing the online phone lines became very expensive for them which resulted in a loss of around $300 million in 2006.
-This is when they decided to go public for required capital infusion.
+Vonage is a voice-over IP network and Session Initiation Protocol (SIP) Company that offers telephone service via a broadband connection.
+Soon after its inception in January 2001, it became one of North America’s largest VO IP providers.
+Focusing majorly on branding and advertising activities and managing the online phone lines became very expensive, resulting in a loss of around $300 million in 2006.
+They decided to go public for the required capital infusion at this time.

-It was all geared up for a successful IPO and everything seemed to be in place.
-In fact, it raised $531 million on the very first day of the IPO.
-But what happened next made it the “worst first trading day”.
+It was all geared up for a successful IPO, and everything seemed to be in place.
+It raised $531 million on the very first day of the IPO.
+But what happened next made it the “worst first trading day.”

-Shares were offered at $17 per share but quickly rushed 12.7% within the day to close at $14.85.
+They offered shares at $17 per share but quickly dropped 12.7% within the day and closed at $14.85.
 Wondering what went wrong?
-Well, this IPO was different from others in a way that Vonage decided to offer 13.5% of the IPO shares to its customers.
-But strangely this tech company was caught up in a technical glitch!
-When the attracted investors went to the site to buy shares, many of them received messages that their purchases didn’t happen.
-After a few days there was twist again, by then the share price had dropped considerably by 30% in a week’s time.
+This IPO differed from others in that Vonage offered its customers 13.5% of the IPO shares.
+However, the tech company was strangely caught up in a technical glitch.
+When the attracted investors visited the site to buy shares, many received messages that their purchases didn’t happen.
+After a few days, there was a twist again; by then, the share price had dropped considerably by 30% in a week.
 The customers were informed that their purchases did happen and that the original price of $17 was due to them.
-Irate customers filed a suit which they won, against the underwriters and Vonage for misleading them. and this was the IPO Meaning
+Irate customers filed a suit, which they won, against the underwriters and Vonage for misleading them. and this was the IPO Meaning

 2. IPO Process (Pets.com)